THUDM/CogDL/README.md

 | ('wikipedia', 'line')  | 0.4069±0.0011  | 0.4071±0.0010  | 0.4055±0.0013  | 0.4054±0.0020  | 0.4080±0.0042  |
 | ('wikipedia', 'netmf') | 0.4551±0.0024  | 0.4932±0.0022  | 0.5046±0.0017  | 0.5084±0.0057  | 0.5125±0.0035  |

-If you want to run parallel experiments on your server with multiple GPUs like multiple models gcn, gat on multiple datasets Cora, Citeseer with node classification task:
+If you want to run parallel experiments on your server with multiple GPUs on multiple models gcn, gat on multiple datasets Cora, Citeseer with node classification task:

 To enable efficient graph convolution on GPU, we require `pytorch_geometric`.
 Please install dependencies here https://github.com/rusty1s/pytorch_geometric/#installation.